-The center named in honor of Amos H. Hayes and Daniel Hayes.
+The center is named in honor of Amos H. Hayes and Daniel Hayes.
 Amos Hayes was a prosperous local businessman, Chickasaw Lighthorseman, tribal county judge, Chickasaw legislator and ethnographic informant to the Smithsonian Institution.
 His nephew, Daniel Hayes, donated the land on which ECU is located.

-Current interns in the minor have received firsthand training working in various departments at the Chickasaw Nation and other local tribes.
+NAS major and minor internships have allowed ECU students to receive firsthand training in various departments at the Chickasaw Nation and other local tribes.
 Some of the program's recent graduates now work at major metropolitan newspapers and some are enrolled in graduate school or law programs.

 Sociologist Earl Shorris created the Clemente courses as a means for underserved individuals to empower themselves by studying the humanities and culture in a comparative fashion.
-Students of the class learn what it means to be American Indian and Chickasaw by exploring western civilization and Chickasaw art, music, poetry, language, culture, written and oral history, education, environment, family patterns, law and government.
+Students of the class learn what it means to be American Indian and Chickasaw by exploring western civilization and Chickasaw art, music, poetry, language, culture, written and oral history, education, environment, family patterns, law, and government.